fajfaj1/brewery-recipe-book/README.md

 # Brewery recipe book generator
-Obtain a custom recipe book for the [Minecraft Brewery plugin](https://github.com/DieReicheErethons/Brewery).
+A command for a completely custom minecraft recipe book for the [Minecraft Brewery plugin](https://github.com/DieReicheErethons/Brewery).

+### Want to add your own custom drinks?
-You can also use a simple **node.js** script to include your own drinks, and edit the default ones.
+You can also download a Javascript generator where you can customize all the recipes.

 ## Preview
 Here's the default one looks in the game: